▼

 Many people will ask you to work for free.

 Working for free devaluate yourself and the industry.
-You have to pay your bills and eat.
+You have to pay your bills and eat. - On social networks, strangers contact you for a (free) illustration for the cousin’s wedding.

 In the real world this “friend of a friend” will ask for a free t-shirt design for his future clothing brand.